Alexis Debat

 Alexis Debat (born 1977), currently using the name Yves Bergquist, is a French former commentator on terrorism and national security issues, formerly based in Washington D.C.
 He worked as a reporter, consultant, and source for ABC News for six years, as a senior fellow at the Nixon Center, and was a contributing editor to The National Interest.
 According to Mother Jones, he was the Director of the Terrorism and National Security Program at the Nixon Center.
-He was also part of the Consulting Committee of the French magazine Politique Internationale, headed by Patrick Wajsman, and worked until September 2007 for the National Security Institute of the George Washington University on Islamist radicalization in Afghanistan since 2005.
+He was also part of the Consulting Committee of the French magazine Politique Internationale, headed by Patrick Wajsman, and worked until September 2007 for the National Security Institute at George Washington University on Islamist radicalization in Afghanistan since 2005.
 Since 2003, he has been called an "expert" by Time, U.S. News & World Report, National Journal, the Boston Herald, the Los Angeles Times, Associated Press, PBS, etc. He also wrote op-eds in the Financial Times and the International Herald Tribune.

 However, he resigned from ABC News in June 2007, after some ABC officials raised questions about his credentials.
 He is currently the director of artificial intelligence and neuroscience in media at the Entertainment Technology Center.